deltachat/deltachat-pages/en/help.md

 - So this is not a real time online status - and if someone doesn't answer right away even though they seem to be online, don't worry and give them some space ;-)
+- On the other hand, others will not always "see that you are online".
+If you have turned off read receipts, they will not see the green dot until you message them or write to a group they're in as well.

 ## Groups